Oil prices fall more than 1% after U.S. fuel inventories build

 (GRAPHIC: U.S. crude inventories, weekly changes since 2017 -

-Some of the EIA data was affected by Storm Barry, which came ashore on Saturday in central Louisiana as a Category 1 hurricane.
+Crude production was disrupted last week by Storm Barry, which came ashore on Saturday in central Louisiana as a Category 1 hurricane.
 More than half of daily crude production in the Gulf of Mexico remained offline on Tuesday, the Bureau of Safety and Environmental Enforcement (BSEE) said, as most oil companies were re-staffing facilities to resume production.

 The U.S. drilling regulator said 1.1 million barrels per day of oil, or 58% of the region's total, remained shut.